Contact

 • DTC brands with a focus on conversion and time-to-market

-Adobe Commerce (Magento) is particularly suitable if you need a highly customized setup, need to deeply integrate existing IT systems, or want to map complex B2B processes – and are willing to invest in technology, development, and maintenance.
+Adobe Commerce (Magento) is best suited when you need a heavily customized setup, deep integration with existing IT systems, or complex B2B processes and you’re willing to invest in development, maintenance, and technical operations.

-• Corporations with specific pricing or role logic
+• Enterprises with specialized pricing or role-based logic

-• Wholesalers with quotation processes and customer-specific catalogs
+• Wholesalers with quotation workflows and customer-specific catalogs

-• Projects that cannot be mapped using standard processes
+• Projects that cannot be mapped with standard processes

-If you're still undecided, the next section on migration will help you—especially if you're currently working with Magento and planning to switch.
+If you’re still unsure, the next section on migration will help especially if you're currently using Magento and considering a switch.

-Existing ERP setups also play a role: Companies focusing on Backend integration and process automation should take a closer look at Shopify Plus vs NetSuite.
+Existing ERP environments also influence the choice: Businesses prioritizing backend integration and process automation should take a closer look at Shopify Plus vs NetSuite.

-For larger teams with a focus on Enterprise scaling, API access, and flexible pricing Our comparison of Shopify Plus vs BigCommerce Enterprise offers a practical insight.
+For larger teams focused on enterprise-level scaling, deep API access and flexible pricing models, our comparison Shopify Plus vs BigCommerce Enterprise provides a practical breakdown.

 Marcel Dechmann